-KAID-TV-an educational television station occupies a portion of the ground floor of the Library Learning Center.
-It has its own separate entrance.
+KAID-TV - an educational television station occupies a portion of the ground floor of the Library Learning Center.
+It has its own separate entrance on the west side of the building.
 The facility provides a large production studio, offices and modern broadcasting equipment for a TV station.
-Boise State College KAID-TV, channel 4, provides non-commercial public broadcasting programming which serves residents of Treasure Valley.
+Boise State University KAID-TV, Channel 4, provides noncommercial public broadcasting programming which serves residents of Treasure Valley.
 The station produces and airs instructional TV programs in color for public education, higher education, and the community.
 In addition, programs are produced to offer complete courses via TV for Boise State University as well as supplemental materials for several Boise State University courses and departments.
-The station is an affiliate of the Public Broadcast Network and airs and produces public television programs in cultural and public affairs for the citizens of ldaho.
+The station is an affiliate of the Public Broadcast Network and airs and produces public television programs in cultural and public affairs for the citizens of Idaho.